Who We Are: A History of Lake George

 - In 1947, a long-awaited verdict in a lawsuit regarding Lake George water levels was passed.
 A New York Supreme Court placed control of lake levels with the state of New York, instead of private industry.
 This was a victory for the Lake George Association, which had long advocated specific levels best suited to the interests of the Lake and its people.

 - In the 1960s, the LGA achieved the first ban on phosphate detergents in New York State.
-This June, with support from the LGA, the town of Lake George voted to ban phosphorus fertilizers.

 - Faced with many subdivision and condominium proposals in the 1980s, the LGA took legal action when necessary to ensure development plans included effective stormwater and wastewater systems.